mosesfuraha/Assignments/Week-2/password-generator-app/README.md

-#Password Generetor
+# Password Generator

-## This App helps in creating a random password generator, tells you weather its weak or strong and medium
+## This app creates random passwords and evaluates their strength, indicating whether they are weak, strong, or medium.